mspillman/gallop/README.md

 [PyTorch](https://pytorch.org/) - the original code that eventually became GALLOP was originally written using numpy.
 PyTorch served as a near drop-in replacement that allowed automatic differentiation and running on GPUs/TPUs.

-[Streamlit](https://streamlit.io/) - this allowed the WebApp to be written entirely in python, which made it significantly easier to integrate with the existing code.
+[Streamlit](https://streamlit.io/) - this allowed the WebApp to be written entirely in python, which made it easier to integrate with the existing code.

 ### **GPU/TPU Resources**
 [Google Colaboratory](https://colab.research.google.com) has been invaluable for the free/cheap access to GPUs and TPUs.
 Colab Pro is ~$10 per month which give priority access to more powerful GPU resources amongst other benefits.
 A number of other services also allow free or cheap GPU access, for example: